What is a letter of credit?

 What is a letter of guarantee?

-If you have customers outside of Canada, they may require you to provide guarantees before doing business with you.
+If you are a seller dealing with customers outside of Canada, they may require you to provide guarantees before doing business with you.

 A letter of guarantee functions as a guarantee that is equal to a specified percentage of the contract value.
 If you fulfill your contract, the letter of guarantee expires and the bank returns your collateral.
 However, if you don’t fulfill your contract, your bank will immediately pay the specified amount to your customer.

-The letter of guarantee could also protect you as an exporter in a situation where the buyer is unable to pay you.
+The letter of guarantee could also protect you as a seller in a situation where the buyer is unable to pay you.
 The bank would then pay you the value of the letter of guarantee.